ktorio/ktor-documentation/topics/Plugins.md

 In addition to intercepting requests and responses, Plugins can have an option configuration section which is configured during this step.

-For instance, when installing [Cookies](sessions.md#cookie) we can set certain parameters such as where we want Cookies to be stored, or their name:
+For instance, when installing [Cookies](sessions.md#cookie) we can set certain parameters such as where we want cookies to be stored, or their name:

 ```kotlin
 install(Sessions) {